nottrobin/maas-docs/en/installconfig-rack.md

 If you will be using KVM-backed nodes you must ensure that the new rack controller can communicate with the KVM host.
 See [KVM guest nodes](nodes-add.md#kvm-guest-nodes).
 [/note]

-## Configuration for multiple API servers
+<h2 id="heading--configuration-for-multiple-api-servers">Configuration for multiple API servers</h2>

-Please see [Multiple region endpoints](manage-ha.md#multiple-region-endpoints) in the [High availability section](manage-ha.md) for more information about how to add another API server (region endpoint).
+Please see [Multiple region endpoints](manage-ha.md#heading--multiple-region-endpoints) in the [High availability section](manage-ha.md) for more information about how to add another API server (region endpoint).

-## Unregister a rack controller
+<h2 id="heading--unregister-a-rack-controller">Unregister a rack controller</h2>

 If you ever want to unregister a rack controller, which is probably something you would only do to an *extra* one you may have added, you will need to *delete* it from the region API server; there is no 'unregister' command.